What is the BMVA?

 What fees do I have to pay?

 The location of a Village property is taken into consideration in the fee structure.
 It is recognized that the properties within the Village Core (Grand Georgian, Weider Lodge, Seasons at Blue, Mosaic at Blue, Westin Trillium House) derive a larger benefit from the activities of the BMVA.

-The Annual Basic Fee, currently $1.08 inside the Village Core and $0.27 outside the Village Core is based upon the square footage of the property.
-As of July 1st, 2019 this fee will be decreasing to $1.00 inside the Village Core and $0.25 outside the Village Core.
+The Annual Basic Fee, currently $1.00 inside the Village Core and $0.25 outside the Village Core is based upon the square footage of the property.
 This fee is determined annually as part of the budget process and can be adjusted according to operational costs of the BMVA that are not covered by special fees, royalty fees, entry fees and revenues from operations.
-The rate has remained the same amount since 2008.
+The rate has remained the same amount since 2008 and as of 2019 has decreased from $1.08 inside the Village Core and from $0.27 outside the Village Core.

 A one-time Entry Fee is applicable upon the purchase of a BMVA member property.
 The amount is dependent upon the location of the property.
 2% (in the Village Core) or 0.5% (outside the Village Core) of the purchase price.